$ 599.00 $ 799.00

 Instructor Bob Garrett is uniquely positioned to lead this class, as his career highlights include hit songwriter (Heart, Tina Turner, etc), Motown staff writer, recording artist (A&M records), Broadway star (Grease, Godspell, etc.),vocal coach (Katy Perry, Big Time Crush, cast of Glee, Vanessa Hudgens, Janet Jackson, American Idol, The Voice, etc.)--and contributor to musicals like The Color Purple, Modern Love (Hall & Oates), Stars in Your Eyes (Mark Taper Forum) and more.
-He has written the book and lyrics to SING!, a new contemporary production co-written with 10 top hit writers of the day, with its first public reading in April 2016.
+He has written the book and lyrics to SING!, a new contemporary production co-written with 10 top hit writers of the day.
 From the concept to the stage, the songs to the book, and the arc that ties it all together, Bob Garrett understands how to guide you on your unique path toward writing and selling a successful musical.

 I see great value for someone just beginning on this path, but Is this class for me if I have already been working on my musical?